By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Can I receive pain and suffering compensation for my herniated disc?

-No. Workers' compensation does not typically include pain and suffering damages.
-Benefits are limited to medical costs, wage replacement, and impairment benefits.
-If a third party (not your employer) contributed to your injury, you may have a separate personal injury claim where pain and suffering could apply.
+No. Workers' comp doesn't include pain and suffering damages.
+You get medical costs, wage replacement, and impairment benefits.
+If a third party (not your employer) contributed to your injury, you might have a separate personal injury claim where pain and suffering could apply.

 Are workers' comp settlements taxable?

-Most workers' compensation benefits are tax-free at both federal and state levels.
-However, portions allocated to retirement benefits or certain structured settlement arrangements may have tax implications.
-Consult a tax professional for your specific situation.
+Most workers' compensation benefits are tax-free at federal and state levels.
+Portions allocated to retirement benefits or certain structured settlement arrangements may have tax implications.
+Talk to a tax professional about your specific situation.

 Will my settlement cover future medical care?

-This depends on your state and settlement structure.
-Some states maintain open medical benefits even after settling the disability portion of your claim, allowing you to receive treatment indefinitely.
-Other states require future medical reserves to be included in your lump-sum settlement, closing out all future benefits.
+Depends on your state and settlement structure.
+Some states maintain open medical benefits even after settling disability, letting you get treatment indefinitely.
+Others require future medical reserves in your lump sum, closing out all future benefits.

 Why is my settlement offer lower than someone else with the same injury?

-Settlements vary widely based on state law, impairment rating, wages, age, occupation, and individual case facts.
-Two workers with identical MRI findings can receive vastly different settlements based on these variables.
-There is no standard amount that everyone receives.
+Settlements vary based on state law, impairment rating, wages, age, occupation, and case specifics.
+Two workers with identical MRI findings can receive completely different settlements.
+There's no standard amount.

 Should I accept the first settlement offer?

-First offers from insurance companies are typically negotiable.
-Before accepting, verify that your impairment rating is accurate, ensure all medical expenses have been accounted for, and confirm the calculation aligns with your state's statutory formula.
-You have the right to dispute lowball offers.
+First offers are typically negotiable.
+Before accepting: verify your impairment rating is accurate, make sure all medical expenses are accounted for, and confirm the math matches your state's formula.
+You can dispute lowball offers.